HOLY BLOOD - HOLY GRAIL

 infirm king, whom a single question would have cured, was he, after all, not the

-only lord of a marvellous castle?
+only lord of a marvelous castle?
 Nor the only infirm one?
 For the other lord,

 his father, whom Perceval did not see, is even more an invalid than the Fisher